 The NCORR review appraiser (RA) will also examine the presentation and analysis of market information in all appraisals to assure that appraisals meet the definition of appraisal per 49 CFR 24.2(a)(3), and ensure that the appraisals meet the requirements found in 49 CFR 24.103 and state requirements, and are performed in a manner consistent with the Uniform Standards of Professional Appraisal Practice (USPAP).
 The NCORR review appraiser shall indicate whether each appraisal is recommended (as the basis for the establishment of the amount believed to be just compensation), accepted (meets all requirements, but not selected as recommended or approved), or not accepted.
-Appraisals will be considered current for a period of one year from the date of the Review Appraiser's approval of the appraisal.
+Appraisals will be considered to be current fair market value for one year from the date of the Review Appraiser's approval of the appraisal and will not require updating unless the conditions in section 5.4.6 below are met.